rintisch/picture_extend/README.md

 Two steps are needed:
 1. The site package has a `EXT:the_site_package/Configuration/ImageManipulation/CropVariants.yaml`.
 In this file the needed CropVariants are defined.
-1. The site package has a `EXT:the_site_package/Configuration/TCA/Overrides/content_element_name_of_content_element.php` (name doesn't really matter...).
-It defines the crop variants for the image field of the content element.
+1. The site package has e.g. a `EXT:the_site_package/Configuration/TCA/Overrides/content_element_name_of_content_element.php` (name doesn't really matter...).
+It defines the crop variants for the image field of a content element.

+For further instructions watch the documentation of the [EXT:cropvariantsbuilder](https://github.com/josefglatz/cropvariantsbuilder).

 ## Definition of output dimensions